mathiasness/WordSearch/README.md

 ```

 My implementation conflicts with the structure in the task description.
 This is beacuse I identified the `is_present`- search the grid for every word approach as a bottleneck, which would result in poor performance.
 As I mentioned before, we ideally only traverse the grid once, beacuse of its size.
-However, if this is a requirement this could be achieved by some structural changes.
+However, if this is a requirement this could be achieved by some simple, structural changes.
 EX:
 - Store the results from find_words as a field variable
 - is_present checks the stored results